SmartComposite®:

 • The smile line should be evaluated

-Besides bite blocks and wax setups, photos are taken to determine the best options for treatment and to determine the final outcome.
-It is essential to take into account the overall physical condition of the mouth in order to achieve a successful outcome.
+Besides bite blocks and wax setups, photos are taken to determine the best treatment options and to assess the final outcome.
+It is essential to consider the overall physical condition of the mouth to achieve a successful outcome.

 In every case, the steps may differ according to their specifics.
-For example, in the case of implant surgery that has not yet been performed, a surgical guide can be provided to assist in determining what the best implant placement option would be.
-Due to our commitment to providing the most advanced technological services, Burbank Dental Lab is able to fabricate guided surgery appliances from a wide variety of workflows.
+For example, in the case of implant surgery that has not yet been performed, a surgical guide can be provided to assist in determining the best implant placement option.
+Due to our commitment to providing the most advanced technological services, Burbank Dental Lab can fabricate guided surgery appliances from a wide variety of workflows.

 During the first postoperative appointment, the following steps should be taken: